Learning & Teaching

 All students are individuals with their own preferred learning styles and their strengths and weaknesses.
 Many students are gifted in aspects of their learning and can to be challenged to undertake higher order tasks as well as to engage in extra programs and activities.

 For some students there are aspects of learning that they find very challenging.
-Our Assistant Principal (Pastoral Care) works with classroom teachers and a team of teacher aides to support students with learning needs.
+The Learning Diversity Leader works with staff and a team of Learning Support Officers (LSOs) to support students with learning needs.

 In the Senior Years ( 9 – 12), individual pathway planning means that some students commence their VCE studies in Year 9 or their PRECAL studies in Year 10.
 Students choosing to move into PRECAL and begin their transition to hands-on learning early, may undertake a Vocational Education and Training subject in Year 10.
 It is important to note that students who move into PRECAL cannot undertake VCE studies in Year 11 so students need to consider this carefully.
 No student will move into PRECAL without an interview with the Assistant Principal (Learning and Teaching) and the VCAL Coordinator, parents and the student herself.
 At Year 11, students could also enrol in a VET course through the Gordon Institute and other Registered Training Organisation (RTOs).